By TIM JUE

 You’ve probably seen all the views of the Golden Gate Bridge from the top, but have you seen it from below?
 You’d be quite surprised at the architecture that goes into erecting the iconic structure, and you can get your shot from the San Francisco side at Fort Point — yet another former military installation — that allows everyone to feel the mist from the bay waves crashing ashore while being directly underneath the bridge.

-Getting here from Fisherman’s Wharf and Pier 39 is simple — a brisk walk and bike ride through the scenic Marina District and into the Presidio along the water’s edge.
+Getting here from Fisherman’s Wharf and Pier 39 is simply — a brisk walk and bike ride through the scenic Marina District and into the Presidio along the water’s edge.
 There’s parking here too, free of charge, but it can be in short supply during peak visiting hours. (map)

 2. Baker Beach/ The Presidio, San Francisco